certbot/certbot/docs/using.rst

 If you're sure that this command executes successfully without human intervention, you can add the command to ``crontab`` (since certificates are only renewed when they're determined to be near expiry, the command can run on a regular basis, like every week or every day).
-You may also want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.
+In that case, you are likely to want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.

 The ``--force-renew`` flag may be helpful for automating renewal;
 it causes the expiration time of the certificate(s) to be ignored when